Locklizard

 Your elearning course protection system has to be able to talk to an administration service to find out what is currently allowed with the document(s) such as the number of prints made out of a maximum number allowed, or the number of times a document has been viewed, and what they should be changed to if you find you need to alter their permission(s).
 After all, you have to be able to change some controls after protecting course content to suit individual use cases.

-Any needs to be able to operate without being online all the time, and to survive on being able to ‘phone home’ either when a connection is available or every so many days.
-All the time the document is being used offline it must continue to enforce the security controls as defined by the last time it connected to its administration system.
-And this must include the ability to revoke access to documents and individual users when it does get a connection to update itself.
+In many cases, system also needs to be able to operate without being online all the time, surviving on being able to ‘phone home’ either when a connection is available or every so many days.
+The entire time the document is being used offline, it must continue enforcing the security controls defined by the last time it connected to its administration system.
+This must include the ability to revoke access to documents and individual users when it does get a connection to update itself.

 Secure courseware eDelivery and offline use

-While most students should be able to download courseware securely online, it should be possible with any elearning protection system to protect course content onto a flash drive and lock it to that device.
-That way all the content of a training course can be secured onto a flash drive and distributed to every student but licensed piecemeal (so students can only access courses that they have paid for).
+While most students should be able to download courseware securely online, it’s also useful for an elearning protection system to be able to protect course content onto a flash drive and lock it to that device.
+That way, all the content of a training course can be secured onto a flash drive and distributed to every student, but licensed piecemeal (so students can only access courses that they have paid for).

 It may be a requirement that training course content cannot be used outside of a specified location.
 So you will need to ensure that content use can be locked to a country location, an IP address, or range of IPs.